256dpi/hanya/README.md

 **A rapid and lightweight engine for small websites**

-**Hanya brings simple html to the next level.**

-At the moment Hanya needs at least PHP 5.3 to be installed, i'm refactoring it to work with PHP 5.2.
+_At the moment hanya needs at least PHP 5.3 to be installed, i'm refactoring it to work with PHP 5.2._

 ## Installation

-1. Download the repository as [archive](https://github.com/256dpi/Hanya/zipball/master) and extract it in your working directory.
+1. Download the repository as [archive](https://github.com/256dpi/hanya/zipball/master) and extract it in your working directory.
-2. Edit the `RewriteBase` parameter in the _.htaccess_ file to fit your server or local configuration.
+2. Edit the `RewriteBase` parameter in the _.htaccess_ file to fit your remote or local configuration.
 3. Set the rights of the _system_ directory and _user/db.sq3_ to _0777_.
 The _db.sq3_ file gets created after the first request to the system.
 4. Alter the default configuration in the _index.php_.

-If you encountering problems check the _Configuration_ section to run Hanya in debuge mode.
+If you encountering problems check the _Configuration_ section to run hanya in debuge mode.

 ## Basic Usage

-The main feature of Hanya is the simple request router.
-Each request will be mapped to an physical html file in the _tree_ directory which holds the content of this page.
+The main feature of hanya is the simple request router.
+Each request will be mapped to an physical html file in the _tree_ directory which holds the content of the page.

-	"http://www.domain.com/directory/page" = "tree/directory/page.html"
+	http://www.domain.com/directory/page => tree/directory/page.html

 In these html files you can place your code for the page.
 At default each page will be wrapped with the _elements/templates/default.html_ template.
-To alter this behavior you can add meta informations to the top of the page file:
+To alter this behavior you can add a _template_ variable to the meta informations on top of the page file:

 	//--
 	title = "My Page Title"